Computer Science and Engineering

 Benefits of Project-Based Learning:

-• • Project-based learning connects students to the world outside of the classroom and prepares them to embrace and meet real-world difficulties in a way that replicates what professionals do every day.
+• Project-based Learning connects students to the world beyond the classroom and prepares them to face real-world challenges in ways that mirror professional practice.